mckn/roman-numerals/README.md

 ### Deployment

 If you want to deploy it to AWS I would recommend you using the Docker mode in Elastic Beanstalk.
-It is super simple to set up, prowen in battle and you get the all the power of the AWS platform including loadbalancer, zero-down-time deployment and lots of other features.
+It is super simple to set up, proven in battle and you get the all the power of the AWS platform including loadbalancer, zero-down-time deployment and lots of other features.